Unipisa/MAGMA-Lisp-Workbench/workplace/Overview.md

 The source code collected in this repository is part of the interpreter of MAGMA-Lisp.
 The selection is intended to show the implementation of
 1. the primitives to manage the contex tree, and
-1. the implementation of the mechanisms to manage efficiently the information that are context sensitive.
+2. the implementation of the mechanisms to manage the context sensitive information efficiently.

+The first description of the working of this code is found in \[TR B73-1\].

 ## What is the history of this source code?

 This code is written in FORTRAN for the IBM VM370 system of CNUCE, and is dated 10/15/81.
 Likely this is the last version of the interpreter.

 The first contributors to the code were [C. Montangero]() and [G. Pacini]() (see [TR B73-1, gen. 1973]).
-[P. Asirelli]() was initially involved [TR C72-5].
+[P. Asirelli]() was initially involved (see \[TR C72-5\]).
 [F. Turini]() joined them as part of his thesis work in Scienze dell'Informazione in early 1973.

 ## References

 IJCAI4 - C. Montangero, G. Pacini and F. Turini.
 Magma-Lisp: a "machine language" for Artificial Intelligence.
 Proc.
 4th Int.
 J. Conf. on Artificial Intelligence, Tbilisi, September 1975, pp. 556-561.

 ActaInformatica - C. Montangero, G. Pacini, M. Simi, and F. Turini, Information Management in Context Trees.
-Acta Informatica 10 (1978) pp 85-94.
+Acta Informatica 10, pp 85-94, 1978.

-TR C72-5 - Asirelli et al., nov.
-1972

-Asirelli , P. , C .
-Lami , C .
-Montangero ,
-G. Pacini , M .
-Simi , and F .
-Turin i
-"MAGMA-Lisp Referenc e Manual" ,
-Technica l Not e C75-13 , I.E.I.-CNR ,
-Pis a , 1975 .
+TR C72-5 - P. Asirelli, C. Montangero, G. Pacini.
+Implementazione del nucleo di un sistema LISP orientato verso l'elaborazione di modelli semantici.
+Technical Note TR C72-5, I.E.I.-CNR, Pisa, nov.
+1972.
+In Italian.

+P. Asirelli, C. Lami, C. Montangero, G. Pacini, M. Simi, and F. Turini.
+"MAGMA-Lisp Reference Manual", Technical Note C75-13, I.E.I.-CNR, Pisa, 1975.

-IJCAI8 - KL-Conc: A. Cappelli, L. Moretti, and C. Vinchesi.
+IJCAI8 - A. Cappelli, L. Moretti, and C. Vinchesi.
 A Language for Interacting With Si-Nets.
 Proc.
 8th Int.
 J. Conf. on Artificial Intelligence, Karlsruhe, 1983, pp. 333-336. https://www.ijcai.org/proceedings/1983-1/Papers/073.pdf.

+TR B73-1 - C. Montangero and Pacini, G. An extended Lisp System for complex control structure programming.
+Technical note B73-1, I.E.I.-CNR, Pisa, Jan.
+1973.